 September 15, 2020 Kayaktivists vs. Big Oil

-On September 5th, a flotilla of kayakers, sailboats and the world-famous Rainbow Warrior buoyed on the climate’s behalf against oil refinery Preem’s planned expansion along the idyllic Swedish west coast.
+A flotilla of kayakers, sailboats and the world-famous Rainbow Warrior buoyed on the climate’s behalf against oil refinery Preem’s planned expansion along the idyllic Swedish west coast – SPOILER!
+They win.

 The petroleum company Preem plans to expand its refinery facilities in Lysekil, located on the Swedish west coast.
 The expansion, if approved by the Swedish government, would increase CO2 emissions by one million tonnes per year, making the refinery the single largest source of CO2 in the country.
 To campaigners, the choice is clear: people over oil, Paris over Preem.